 This work includes NIH and privately funded research that investigates the role of nutrition, exercise, the microbiome, probiotics, and other nutrition-related interventions such as protein delivery and sports nutrition to improve outcome and quality of life following acute/chronic illnesses.

-Is Your Hospital Screening for Malnutrition and Coding for it?
+Is Your Hospital Screening for Malnutrition and Treating It?

 Research shows physicians who screened patients for malnutrition and treated it prior to the procedure had better patient outcomes.
 Only five days of intervention can lead to better nourishment and fewer complications from surgery.

-The Duke Perioperative Screening Clinic is designed exclusively to assess patients before surgery.
+The Duke POET Perioperative Nutrition Clinic is designed exclusively to assess patients before surgery.

 By performing a nutritional evaluation prior to surgical a procedure, physicians and patients can get a better understanding of patient readiness and develop a plan for good post surgical care.